ajoldham/portainer/README.md

 <br>
 <br>

-Update Portainer to the latest version with:
+Update Portainer to the latest version any time with:
 ```php
 docker pull portainer/portainer
 ```